 What areas of expertise in recruiting does ProFound offer?

-ProFound’s recruiting expertise is primarily focused in IT and software development recruiting.
-Our team has been recruiting in the IT and software development space for 18 years.
-We work with companies in the private and public sector to include financial services, healthcare, oil/gas, engineering, consulting, insurance, business and professional services, manufacturing and construction to name a few.
+ProFound’s recruiting expertise is primarily focused in technology, software development, digital marketing, and leadership recruiting.
+Our team has been recruiting in the technology space for over 20 years.
+We work with companies in the private and public sector to include financial services, healthcare, oil/gas, engineering, consulting, insurance, business and professional services, manufacturing, and construction to name a few.
 Let us know if we can help you!

 What types of recruiting solutions can ProFound offer?